YingXu-swim/TCM-KG/README.md

     The [NAME] consists of [QUANTITIES] [MEDICINE], can cure [SYMPTOM].
     -1 0 1 2 3 4 5 6 7 8 9

 * Entity features: named entity information of the entity.

+    Only the value of named entity position is entitytype2id(), the value of other positions is 0.

 Finally, compare the result of BiLSTM model, BiLSTM-attention model and HAN model.